DeepLabCut/DeepLabCut/deeplabcut/pose_estimation_pytorch/README.md

 ## Data
 - [data](data/project.py#L7):
 The `deeplabcut.pose_estimations_pytorch.data` package contains all code for pytorch dataset creation and test/train splitting.
     - `Project` class provides train and test splitting and converts dataset to required format.
-For intance, to [COCO]() format.
+For instance, to [COCO]() format.

     Example: